- 3-1/4 cups all-purpose flour

 - In a large bowl, combine the first seven ingredients.
 In a small bowl, whisk the eggs, pears, applesauce and oil.
 Stir into dry ingredients just until moistened.

-- Pour into four 5-3/4-in. x 3-in. x 2-in. loaf pans coated with cooking spray.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into four 5-3/4x3x2-in. loaf pans coated with cooking spray.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 4 mini loaves (6 slices each).

 Reviews forSpiced Pear Bread